Last updated: Tuesday, 2 March 2021 at 9am

 Any change in guest details from time of booking to attending QPAC must be updated by logging in to your online account dashboard on the QPAC website or by calling 136 246 prior to the scheduled performance date.

 All patron movement whilst at QPAC will be directed by signage, floor markings, bollards and staff to ensure physical distancing is maintained, where possible.
-Designated separate entry and exit points will be monitored by QPAC staff, earlier access to theatres and lengthened intervals times will ensure limited interactions between patron groups.
+Designated separate entry and exit points will be monitored by QPAC staff and earlier access to theatres will ensure limited interactions between patron groups.

 Furniture in QPAC’s foyers and food and beverage outlets has been arranged in line with physical distancing requirements.

 Under its COVID Safe Plan QPAC is ensuring more frequent and intense cleaning of all facilities within its venues.
 Patrons will have regular access to sanitizer and QPAC is encouraging contactless interactions and payment wherever possible.
 Limited numbers in lifts and bathroom facilities at any given time will be monitored by QPAC staff.